yesmar/git-sync/README.markdown

 ## License

-`git-update` is released under the [GNU General Public License, Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+`git-sync` is released under the [GNU General Public License, Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 A copy of the license is included in the distribution.